PAELLA with Seafood and Spanish Chorizo – a speedy one-pan meal

-Paella is a versatile Spanish rice dish that is great to serve to guest or family on a special occasion.
+Paella is a versatile Spanish rice dish that is great to serve at gatherings or to add to a tapas evening.
 Not only do all the seafood, meat and vegetables look spectacular, but every spoonful is also a magnificent combination of flavours and textures.

-CHORIZO in Spanish means sausage.
+Chorizo in Spanish means sausage.
 There are two types of chorizo: dried and fresh.
 Dried chorizo is cured using cooked pork and smoked paprika, originating from Spain and used for paella and other national dishes.
-Whereas fresh chorizo is uncured and raw, used mainly in South American to barbecue/grill.
-As Spanish chorizo is starting to appear in many other dishes besides Paella, it seems to be readily available in most supermarkets, plus most are gluten-free (double-check the packaging!).
+Whereas fresh chorizo is uncured and raw, used mainly in South America to barbecue/grill.
+As Spanish chorizo is starting to appear in many other dishes besides Paella, it seems to be readily available in most supermarkets, plus most are gluten-free (double-check the packaging).
 Failing that, ask your local delicatessen, where they may have some to slice up for you.
 Don’t forget to ask if it is gluten-free!

-PAELLA RICE is exported worldwide mainly from Spain and sold in International supermarkets or delicatessens.
+Paella rice is exported worldwide mainly from Spain and sold in International supermarkets or delicatessens.
 I don’t have a photo of the packet, but here is an unaffiliated link to the Spanish producers illustrating the packets of rice: http://arroztomas.es/en/cebolla/

 PAELLA with Seafood & Spanish Chorizo

-- 3 tablespoons olive oil
+- 3-4 tbsp olive oil